Our Trustees are:

 Neil is the co-founder of www.schoolstrader.com the free community trading website.
 He is a graduate of Edinburgh University and has worked in financial roles for Morgan Grenfell, LWT, Guardian Media Group, iTouch, Granada and ITV.
-In 2006, he attended the AMP at Harvard Business School.
+In 2006, he attended the Advanced Management Program at Harvard Business School.
+In 2013 he co-founded Sanditon Asset Management as Finance Director.
 Neil is married with three children and lives on a small farm in East Sussex.
-He and his wife have been producer members of the Soil Association since 1999 - their arable/grass farm became fully organic in 2000 - and they currently have a small flock of Romney sheep and produce haylage.
+He and his wife have been producer members of the Soil Association since 1999 - their arable/grass farm became fully organic in 2000.

 Oliver Dowding has farmed in SE Somerset since 1976 and began the challenge of converting to organic status in 1989.
 The principal enterprise then was a 300 cow dairy herd.
 The herd was sold in 2004 and he now farms arable crops, with the rotation’s grassland phase being farmed by two local organic dairy farmers.
 Since 1984, he has chaired the NFU organic committee, been vice-chairman of OMSCO, was on Defra’s Advisory Committee on Organic Standards for 5 years and the HGCA R&D committee for 7 years.
 He has been a Soil Association Farmer and Grower Board member for 15 years.

 Renée founded Planet Organic, which is the UK's largest independent organic retailer and now has three stores in central London.
 She has worked in the organic industry since 1991 and has served on council since 1999.
 She has also served on the standards board and currently sits on the multiple retailers working group.
 Renée sits on the Government's Organic Action Plan committee and is an advisor on organic issues to a major US fund.